-The Public File
+The Heartland FM Public File

-The name of the service derives from the area served as it has been, at various times in Scotland’s history, at the heart of the nation’s political, cultural and social development and, it contains the geographical centre point of the Scottish mainland.
+The name of the service derives from the area served as it has been, at various times in Scotland’s history, at the heart of the nation’s political, cultural and social development and it contains the geographical centre point of the Scottish mainland.

 With local people actively involved in every aspect of the service, Heartland FM is able to contribute to life at the heart of Scotland.
 It is a tool for the community to use in the area’s interests.

 Heartland FM is the trading name of The Heartland Radio Foundation Limited, a company limited by guarantee and without share capital, registered in Scotland, Company No: SC134024, as the legal entity that holds the Ofcom broadcasting licences for Highland Perthshire on 97.5 FM (Pitlochry and Aberfeldy area).

 The Heartland Radio Foundation Limited is also a registered charity with regulator OSCR.
 Charity number: SC045946